ionic-team/ionic-site/content/docs/cli/cordova/resources/index.md

 You can also generate platform-specific icons and splash screens by placing them in the respective **resources/<platform>/** directory.
 For example, to generate an icon for Android, place your image at **resources/android/icon.png**.

+By default, this command will not regenerate resources whose source image has not changed.
+To disable this functionality and always overwrite generated images, use `--force`.

 For best results, the splash screen's artwork should roughly fit within a square (**1200×1200px**) at the center of the image.
 You can use **[https://code.ionicframework.com/resources/splash.psd](https://code.ionicframework.com/resources/splash.psd)** as a template for your splash screen.

 `ionic cordova resources` will automatically update your **config.xml** to reflect the changes in the generated images, which Cordova then configures.